|

 The middle photo is of Weldon Bridge and the Anglers Arms Pub on the north side of the River Coquet which the bridge crosses.
 The last photo is of a sheep with her three black lambs that were grazing in a field near the bridge.

-17 February 2008 - Warkworth Beach and Amble, Northumberland Coast.
+17 February 2008 - Warkworth Beach Walk, Northumberland Coast.

-Today we walked south along Warkworth Beach to the north side of the River Coquet at Amble.
+Today we went for a walk along Warkworth Beach to the north side of the River Coquet at Amble.
 More clear skies - the weather this February keeps on getting better.
 This beach is rarely busy which is why we like it and dogs like the freedom to run and enjoy themselves, like the pair in the first photo below.

 In the second view a fishing boat was moored on the north side of the breakwater, cleaning his catch by the look of it.
 He certainly attracted plenty of birds for a feeding session.